Records are your accounting and other financial information documents kept in an organized way.

 The Canada Revenue Agency (CRA) has detailed information for situations where your records, including those of your business, have been affected by a disaster.
 For more information, including what qualifies as a disaster, go to Disasters and disaster relief.

-- What are records and supporting documents, and who has to keep them?
+- What are records and who has to keep them?

 - Your responsibilities and the requirements associated with records the law requires you to keep

-Your responsibilities for your records; the requirements that all records must satisfy; the additional requirements that electronic records must satisfy, the information you must keep on Internet-based transactions.
+Your responsibilities for your records; the requirements that all records must satisfy; the other requirements that electronic records must satisfy; the information you must keep on Internet-based transactions.

 - GST/HST and payroll records